polakowo/datadocs/docs/deep-learning/optimization.md

 ### Adam

-- Adam or Adaptive Moment Optimization algorithms combines the heuristics of both Momentum and RMSProp
+- Adam or Adaptive Moment Optimization algorithm combines the heuristics of both Momentum and RMSProp.
 - Adam adds bias-correction and momentum to RMSprop.

-- Whereas momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction, which thus prefers flat minima in the error surface.
+> Whereas momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction, which thus prefers flat minima in the error surface.

 $$\large{v_t=\beta_1v_{t-1}+(1-\beta_1)g_t}$$
 $$\large{s_t=\beta_2s_{t-1}+(1-\beta_2)g_t^2}$$